If we don’t win, you don’t pay.

 Transporting Machines On Highways

-Some machines are too large to allow on freeways or highways without a special fee, license, and escorts, along with special “wide load” signs.
-A water drilling rig machine is one interesting piece of machinery used extensively in agricultural operations.
+Some machines are too large to be allowed on freeways or highways without a special fee, license, escorts, and unique “wide load” signs.
+A water drilling rig is one interesting piece of machinery used extensively in agricultural operations.

 Water-Well Drilling Rig Machines and DMV Transport Exemptions